 Vital Tips For Managing Your Dog

 The first and most important thing to insure harmony and make like easier for you and your new dog is Housebreaking and Potty Training Made Simple.
 Puppies HATE it when they piddle and the puddle wets their feet!
 Now you know why they use your carpet but grass or dirt works the same way...
-Depending on puppy's size, provide absorbent pee-pee papers (not newspaper) until he is old enough to hold overnight and between outings. insert patio and hi-rise rooftop potty place PHOTOS The most important thing you can do in those first few days - Keep your new puppy in a crate or on a leash attached to YOU so he can't piddle when you aren't looking.
-He will be house trained in no time and you will thank TheDogPlace.org for the short article above.
-It makes an odorous chore quick and EASY!
+Depending on puppy's size, provide absorbent pee-pee papers (not newspaper) until he is old enough to hold overnight and between outings.
+The most important thing you can do in those first few days - Keep your new puppy in a crate or on a leash attached to YOU so he can't piddle when you aren't looking.
+He will be house trained in no time and you will thank TheDogPlace.org for making an odorous chore quick and EASY!

 Your puppy's neck will grow.
 The collar will not.
 Hundreds of dogs are lost yearly from skin infections, even collar strangulation due to owner neglect.